By: Team T09-1 Since: Feb 2019 Licence: MIT

 requirement_add name/Computing Foundation code/CS1231 code/CS2100

-to the degree requirement categoryComputing Foundation
+Adds module codesCS1231andCS2100to the degree requirement categoryComputing Foundation.

 4.3.2.
 Removing modules : requirement_remove